Promote, understand and preserve the Filipino heritage in Albany Western Australia

 Description: Independence Day or Araw ng Kasarinlán; also known as Araw ng Kalayaan, "Day of Freedom" is a national holiday in the Philippines observed annually on June 12, commemorating the declaration of Philippine independence from Spain in 1898.
 Since 1978, it has been the country's National Day.
 This will also be the debut performance of our Albany Teatro Pilipino.
 After the prayer service, amendment of the constitution especially about the Election and a salo salo, the Teatro Pilipino’s performance will end the night.

-June 28 - AGM and Election of Officers 2025-2026
+June 27, 2026 - AGM and Election of Officers 2026-2027

 Oras: 3pm - 6pm

-Headed by: Richard Habal and Celso Aguisando
+Headed by: Richard Habal and Rose Ann Garcia

 Venue: St Joseph's College Gym